 The effect that office painting has on productivity has been discussed and researched extensively.
 The consensus is that color and color coordination influences the office workers’ mood.
 Additionally, a well maintained, and freshly painted facility is a better place to work and visit.
 When client visit for sales meetings, they always associate the condition and feel of the facility with the brand.
 Office maintenance expenses are the accountants favorite cost cutting suggestion but at what cost?
 Surprisingly, commercial painting is relatively inexpensive and brings tremendous value to a company.
-With just a little planning of the life-cycle of the paint job, painting is the best maintenance.
+With just a little planning around the life-cycle of the paint job, painting is the best maintenance for your money.

 Finding The right Painting Contractor